 An online Master of Science in Nursing-Nurse Practitioner degree leads to a rewarding career as a nurse practitioner.
 Those interested in becoming an NP can choose from different program specialties, such as family nurse practitioner (FNP), or adult-gerontology and primary care nurse practitioner, for example.
 An FNP degree enables an NP to work in primary care for patients of all ages.
 Adult and gerontological NPs care for adults and the elderly.

 While most nurses with an MSN-NP work as nurse practitioners, degree holders are not limited to this career alone.
 Many NPs also enjoy teaching as instructors and professors in nursing programs, or serving as managers and executives.
+Nurse practitioners earn an average annual salary of $110,030 according to the Bureau of Labor Statistics.

 The online MSN-NP program at Spring Arbor University is 55 or 50 credits, depending on whether students choose the FNP or adult and gerontological program.
 Courses are taken one at a time to allow for optimal work-life balance.